 This class meets on Mon.
-9/24 12:20-4:50pm in room CC3-336 and on Mon.
-11/19 7:30-11:50am in room CC3-340.
+9/23 12:20-4:50pm in room CC3-336.

 RNURS-024 Pharmacology for the RN Program I - 1 Unit

 PREREQUISITE: Must be admitted to the Registered Nursing Program CO-REQUISITE: Concurrent enrollment in RNURS-022 and 023 setting.
 Basic principles of pharmacodynamics are introduced.
 LR